ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 This syntax either can configure the maximum length of messages that are inserted into a queue or allows the user to directly define a column in order to create a queue.
 It can also specifies the number of maximum records that can be stored in a queue table.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the queue will be created only if there is no existing queue with the same name.
+If a queue with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing queue will remain unaffected.

 *queue_name*

 This is used to specify the name of the queue.
 The maximum possible length of the queue name is 28 bytes.